alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 - <b>Authentication CRUD Operations</b>: Sign-in, Sign-out, determining whether or not the client is already authenticated or if a sign in is needed
 - <b>Caching Authentication State</b>: Peristing the AuthSession between application launches
 - <b>Synchronizing Auth State across the Entire App</b>: Because no one wants a stale cache or a stale token attached to HTTP calls
-- <b>Single Line Changes for Changing Between Auth Providers</b>: This helps prevent vendor-lock
+- <b>Switch Auth Providers in One Line of Code</b>: Prevents vendor lock-in

 We'll build out these behaviors using five primary building blocks: